General FAQ Cartrack

 Is there a subscription cost?

 Yes.
 All Cartrack plans feature a subscription cost.
-This cost covers everything from network data charges, device maintenance, software updates, hardware upgrades, server and data-storage costs, customer support and the lifetime hardware warranty.
+Generally this cost covers everything from network data charges, device maintenance, software updates, hardware upgrades, server and data-storage costs, customer support and the lifetime hardware warranty.
 Call us today for a competitive quote.